-Mirosław Antonowicz also noted that OSJD continues its work towards improving the regulatory and legal framework in order to better the quality and reduce the time of carriage, meeting the needs for transportation in the context of continuing restrictions and the pandemic.
+Miroslaw Antonowicz also noted that OSJD continues its work towards improving the regulatory and legal framework in order to better the quality and reduce the time of carriage, meeting the needs for transportation in the context of continuing restrictions and a pandemic.

-As part of the meeting agenda, the work progress for 2020 of the OSJD Commission on Freight Traffic, OSJD Commission on Passenger Traffic, OSJD Commission on Infrastructure and Rolling Stock, Permanent Working Group (PWG) on Coding and Information Technology, PWG on Finance and Accounting were considered.
+As part of the meeting agenda, the work progress for 2020 of the OSJD Commission on Freight Traffic, OSJD Commission on Passenger Traffic, OSJD Commission on Infrastructure and Rolling Stock, Permanent Working Group (PWG) on Coding and Information Technology, PWG on Finance and Accounting.

 As a result of the consideration of issues and the discussion held, the working results for 2020 of the OSJD Commissions on Freight Traffic, on Passenger Traffic, on Infrastructure and Rolling Stock, PWG on Coding and Information Technology, as well as PWG on Finance and Accounting were approved.

-When considering the working results of the OSJD Commission on Freight Traffic, the heads of delegations of the RZD OJSC, RAI, LDZ, KZD and GR took the floor, having noted the high quality and importance of the Commission’s work, especially in the context of the pandemic, and expressed their full support for its activities.
+When considering the working results of the OSJD Commission on Freight Traffic, the heads of delegations of the RZD OJSZ, RAI, LDZ, KZD and GR took the floor, having noted the high quality and importance of the Commission's work, especially in the context of a pandemic, and expressed their full support for its activities.

 New editions of OSJD leaflets O 920-1, O 920-13, O+R 941, O+R 943, O+R 944 have been approved with the cancellation of their previous editions.